Main List of Projects

 Earthing (Bare Feet on Ground) Reduces inflammation and normalizes electrical potential across membranes

-Nutritional Support (CoQ10, PQQ, ALA) Protects mitochondria from damage and supports energy metabolism
+Nutritional Supplements (CoQ10, PQQ, ALA, ALCAR, NAC, Creatine) Protects mitochondria from damage and supports energy metabolism

 While mitochondrial support is not a replacement for medical screening or treatment, it may serve as a powerful strategy for prevention — helping the body eliminate abnormal cells, maintain healthy immune function, and prevent the metabolic imbalances that underlie many forms of cancer.